khanak0509/Sleuth/README.md

 # Sleuth

-Live incident-response RAG demo.
+Live incident-response RAG.
 It polls GitHub’s public Events API, embeds each event into Qdrant, and answers investigation queries through a LangGraph pipeline (retrieve → grade → answer or web fallback → mock tool pick) with input/output guardrails.

-Built as a portfolio piece: fewer features, more eval rigor.

 ## Where does the data come from?